cscart/docs/en/user_guide/manage_products/features/product_features.rst

    .. note::

-       Click the **Advanced feature creation** button to procced to create the feature from the features list.
+       Click the **Advanced feature creation** button to proceed to create the feature from the features list.

 Way 2: From the Features List
 +++++++++++++++++++++++++++++